-The following volunteering opportunities are available from late June 2018, after our sanctuary has opened to the public.
+The following volunteering opportunities are available from November 2018, after our sanctuary has opened to the public.

 All volunteers are expected to help in the general running of the sanctuary.
 We welcome enthusiastic, hard working volunteers who are willing to get involved in a range of activities.
 These may include:

 - Welcoming visitors to the sanctuary;

 - Cleaning and stocking feeding stations around the Monkeyland-KZN forest;

 - Maintaining the forest and surrounding areas, keeping them clear of litter;